Showing posts with label re-cycle. Show all posts

 Thursday, 27 February 2014

-Behind the Women
+The Story Behind 9 Women

 A short film about my series of artworks: '9 Women' - As they hang now on my living room wall in the way I had envisioned.